How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Networking Protocols

 \subsection{Discussions and Outlook}

-When it comes to DTN protocols, it has been observed from literature that some protocols in different layers may not work efficiently with one another.
-Hence, lack of integration in the network stack may lead to internetworking issues.
-In this regard, although \acrshort{cfdp} accomplishes reliable file transmission, for example, it results in overhead when combined with BP and LTP.
-To address this, Kim et al. in~\cite{kim2019performance} attempt to derive an optimization model to decrease the DTN network overhead for space missions caused by CFDP.
+When it comes to DTN protocols, it has been observed from the literature that some protocols in different layers may not work efficiently with one another.
+Hence, {a} lack of integration in the network stack may lead to internetworking issues.
+In this regard, although \acrshort{cfdp} accomplishes reliable file transmission, for example, it results in overhead when combined with BP and LTP. {The reliability of communications in DS is essential and important to ensure, but that comes at the cost of overhead.
+Kim et al.~\cite{kim2019performance} {attempted} to derive an optimization model to decrease the DTN network overhead for space missions caused by CFDP.
 However, investigating the performance of various protocols integration in the context of DS both in research and deployment is needed.